 Nuclear envelope degradation in cancer cells is often accompanied by DNA damage and chromatin rearrangement, which leads to inflammation in the tumor microenvironment (TME).
 Though the contribution of immune infiltration on cancer prognosis is widely recognized, a precise characterization of the immune environment across different tumors and tumor states remains incomplete.
 The recent advent of immunotherapy for pediatric cancers calls for a better understanding of immune cell interactions in the TME.
 Here, I analyze controlled-access whole transcriptomic and exome sequencing datasets to map the immune landscape of pediatric kidney cancers, specifically Wilms tumors.
 This analysis is the first precise characterization of the immune environment for pediatric kidney cancers.
 Investigating the immune landscape may offer predictive insight into pediatric cancer prognosis and immunotherapy response as well as guide future personalized medicine approaches.

 Kolla, Likhitha, "Exploring Nucleophagy and Inflammation in the Tumor Microenvironment" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1213.